Health care in Latvia

 - fugitives and persons, who have been assigned an alternative status;

 - detainees, those persons who have been put under arrest, as well as those persons who have been sentenced to imprisonment.

 Those joined in matrimony, both citizens of Latvia and non-citizens of Latvia, who have a residence permit for a certain period of time in Latvia, have the right to receive free of charge pregnancy care and child delivery aid from the State capital budget.

-The persons who are not mentioned in point 17 of the present Law on Medical Treatment, receive medical services at a charge in accordance with the pricelist of a medical institution or the pricelist of services which are to be paid for, provided by a medical specialist.
+The persons who are not mentioned, receive medical services at a charge in accordance with the pricelist of a medical institution or the pricelist of services which are to be paid for, provided by a medical specialist.

 It is possible to receive health care services paid by the State only in the medical institutions (not depending on the form of ownership or property), which have concluded an agreement with The National Health Service (NHS), information are on the NHS web page www.vmnvd.gov.lv.